Julian Assange: Works and views

 In his 2012 book Cypherpunks: Freedom and the Future of the Internet, Assange wrote that his fundamental principle was "the traditional cypherpunk juxtaposition ... privacy for the weak, transparency for the powerful".
 He strongly advocated the use of encryption which he said should be used by individuals to protect themselves against the intrusions of governments, corporations, and surveillance agencies, and by states to protect themselves against Western imperialism.

 In 2010 Assange said he was a libertarian and that "WikiLeaks is designed to make capitalism more free and ethical" and to expose injustice, not to be neutral.
 In 2013, Assange said that he is the "number three" hacker in the world.
-In 2017, Assange said WikiLeaks had a perfect record and that only 2 per cent of mainstream journalists were "credible".
+In 2017, Assange said WikiLeaks had a perfect record and that only 2% of mainstream journalists were "credible".

 In 2012 Assange hosted the World Tomorrow show, broadcast by Russian network RT.
 He has written a few short pieces, including "State and terrorist conspiracies" (2006), "Conspiracy as governance" (2006), "The hidden curse of Thomas Paine" (2008), "What's new about WikiLeaks?"
 (2011), and the foreword to Cypherpunks (2012).
 He also received a co-writer credit for the Calle 13 song "Multi Viral" (2013).
 He produced the following films: Collateral Murder (2010), Mediastan (2013), and The Engineer (2013).
 He acted as himself in the episode "At Long Last Leave" of The Simpsons (2012).

 In 2010 Assange received a deal for his autobiography worth at least US$1.3 million.
 In 2011, Canongate Books published Julian Assange, The Unauthorised Autobiography.
 Assange immediately disavowed it and accused Canongate of breaching their contract by publishing, against his wishes, a draft that Assange considered "a narrative and literary interpretation of a conversation between the writer and me".
 Assange added that it was "a work in progress" and "entirely uncorrected or fact-checked by me."
 In 2014, O'Hagan wrote about his experience as Assange's ghostwriter.
 "The story of his life mortified him and sent him scurrying for excuses", O'Hagan recalled.
 "He didn't want to do the book.
 He hadn't from the beginning."
 Colin Robinson, co-publisher of Assange's 2012 book Cypherpunks, criticised O'Hagan for largely ignoring the bigger issues about which Assange had been warning and noted that O'Hagan's piece "is no part of an organised dirty tricks campaign.
 But by focusing as it does on Assange's character defects, it ends up serving much the same purpose."

 Assange's book When Google Met WikiLeaks was published by OR Books in 2014.
-It recounts when Google CEO Eric Schmidt requested a meeting with Assange, while he was on bail in rural Norfolk, UK.
+It recounts when Google CEO Eric Schmidt met with Assange, while he was on bail in rural Norfolk, UK.
 Schmidt was accompanied by Jared Cohen, Scott Malcomson, and Lisa Shields, vice-president of the Council on Foreign Relations.
 Excerpts were published on the Newsweek website, while Assange participated in a Q&A event on Reddit website.
 In 2015 The WikiLeaks Files: The World According to The US Empire was published with an introduction by Assange.